-15.6 RETAIL SHOPS
+[15.6 RETAIL SHOPS AND OFFICES]

-- 15.6.1. (i) Retail shops shall be permitted on plots abutting streets notified for mixed use only on the ground floor up to the maximum permissible ground floor coverage. - (ii) Shops operating from basement on such streets may continue, subject to relevant provisions of building bye laws, structural safety and fire safety clearance.
-However, if such use of basement leads to exceeding the permissible FAR on the plot, such FAR in excess shall be used, subject to payment of appropriate charges prescribed with the approval of Government. - 15.6.2.
-The following activities shall not be allowed under Mixed Use: - a) Retail shops of building materials [timber, timber products (excluding furniture), marble1, iron and steel, (gravel, cement and sand2], firewood, coal and any fire hazardous and other bulky materials. - b) Repair shops / workshops of automobiles, tyre resoling and re-treading, and battery charging 3. - c) Storage, go-down and warehousing.

-- d) Junk shop (except paper and glass waste) - e) Liquor shop - f) Printing, dyeing and varnishing - g) Any other activity that may be notified from time to time by Government.
+- [15.6.1.(i) Retail shops and Offices shall be permitted on plots abutting streets notified for mixed use only on the ground floor upto the maximum permissible ground floor coverage. - (ii) Mixed use from basement on such streets may be allowed, subject to relevant provivions of building bye-laws, structural safety and fire safety clearance.
+However, if such use of basement leads to exceeding the permissible FAR on the plot, such FAR in excess shall be used, subject to payment of appropriate charges prescribed with the approval of Government.
+Paras 15.3.2.1, 15.3.2.2., 15.3.2.3, 15.3.3(i) and 15.4 and any other relevant provisions shall be read alongwith the above provisions.] - 15.6.2.
+The following activities shall not be allowed under Mixed Use: - a) Retail shops of building materials [timber, timber products (excluding furniture), marble1, iron and steel, (gravel, cement and sand2], firewood, coal and any fire hazardous and other bulky materials. - b) Repair shops / workshops of automobiles, tyre resoling and re-treading, and battery charging 3. - c) Storage, go-down and warehousing. - d) Junk shop (except paper and glass waste) - e) Liquor shop - f) Printing, dyeing and varnishing - g) Any other activity that may be notified from time to time by Government.